The Captive Virgins: Production

 According to the memoir "Armida" by Monique Villonco, Mga Bilanggong Birhen was shot in the town of Bacolor in the province of Pampanga.
 In housing the film's cast and staff, they initially wanted to rent the residents' houses for them but it never materialized, citing a lack of financial budget.
 Later on, they decided to rent the house of Charlie Valdes, the classmate of Armida's husband Leonardo Siguion-Reyna, where they spent three weeks in the said place during its shooting period.
-Leonardo Siguion-Reyna was also responsible for bringing an old car, which belonged to the late industrialist Andres Soriano, to the town of Bacolor.
+Leonardo Siguion-Reyna was also responsible for bringing an old car from the late industrialist Andrés Soriano to the town of Bacolor.
 Laida Lim Perez was assigned to design the film's main set.

 Release

-The film was premiered on December 24, 1977, as part of the 1977 Metro Manila Film Festival.
+The film was premiered on December 24, 1977, as part of the 3rd Metro Manila Film Festival.

 Digital restoration

 The film was restored by ABS-CBN Film Restoration and Central Digital Lab in Makati, Metro Manila.
 Reyna Films, the film production company owned and operated by Armida's son Carlos Siguion-Reyna and his wife Bibeth Orteza, provided the 35mm master negatives and sound negatives for the 1977 movie Mga Bilanggong Birhen.

-The restored version of the film was premiered at Cinema '76 Film Society in San Juan, Metro Manila.
-The film was attended by the film's co-director Romy Suzara, lead actress Alma Moreno, and cinematographer Romy Vitug.
+The film's restored version was premiered at Cinema '76 Film Society in San Juan, Metro Manila.
+The film's co-director Romy Suzara, lead actress Alma Moreno, and cinematographer Romy Vitug attended the film.
 Actress Jobelle Salvador, the daughter of Leroy Salvador; producer Bibeth Orteza, daughter-in-law of Armida Siguion-Reyna; and Tess Carvajal, the granddaughter of Monang Carvajal also attended to represent the cast and crew.